MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-power-bi-powerpoint-add-in-view-present.md

 ## Enrich your presentation with data insights

 Data insights help you explore and find insights such as anomalies and trends as you consume and interact with your data.
-With the add-in, you can easily generate insights which you can then paste directly onto your slide or copy to the clipboard for pasting elsewhere, such as in the slide's notes.
+With the add-in, you can easily generate insights which you can then paste directly into your slide or copy to the clipboard for pasting elsewhere, such as in the slide's notes.

-The following animation shows how you can generate data insights, edit them in the dialog, and then paste them directly into the slide or copy them into the notes.
+The following animation shows how you can generate data insights, edit them in the **Data insights** dialog, and then paste them directly into the slide or copy them into the notes.

 :::image type="content" source="media/service-power-bi-powerpoint-add-in-view-present/power-bi-powerpoint-addin-insights-pasted-in.gif" alt-text="Screenshot showing presentation with insight next to a visual.":::